estomm01/PortfolioReact/README.md

 2. Migrated my [VanillaJS Portfolio Version](https://github.com/kodi24fever/vanillajs-portfolio) and migrated it into a new React Application.

-3. The first approach was to use libraries to create animations because creating my own was time consuming.
-For that reason, I decided to use [Wow.js](https://wowjs.uk/) and [Animate.css](https://daneden.github.io/animate.css/) libraries.
+3.I decided to use [Wow.js](https://wowjs.uk/) and [Animate.css](https://daneden.github.io/animate.css/) libraries.

-4. Used React Props to manage components references in the application and share components details to create [SmoothScroll](https://css-tricks.com/snippets/jquery/smooth-scrolling/) usign my own code.
+4. Used React Props to manage components references in the application and share components details to create [SmoothScroll](https://css-tricks.com/snippets/jquery/smooth-scrolling/).

-5. Most of the page uses Bootstrap, except for the modal gallery that has my own CSS3 flex-box code.
+5. Most of the page uses Bootstrap, except for the modal gallery.

 6. Created different modals for the gallery project and using [React Event Handlers](https://reactjs.org/docs/handling-events.html) I could show each project modal.